This article discusses the absolutely best things to do in Kings Canyon National Park, one of the three parks located in the Sierra Nevada.

 On the Cedar Grove area (on the low area of the park or the bottom of the canyon), the following campsites are open to visitors:

 Most campsites operate on a first-come, first-serve basis.
-During high season (summer) and holiday weekends, try to arrive early if you are planning to camp.
-You need cash to pay on site.
+During the high season (summer) and holiday weekends, try to arrive early if you are planning to camp.
+You need cash to pay on-site.

 The Sierra parks are bear country.
 Read and follow instructions at all times.

-The park has two visitor’s centers: Grant Grove and Cedar Grove.
+The park has two visitor centers: Grant Grove and Cedar Grove.
 Both offer a restaurant (serving breakfast, lunch, and dinner, expect simple fare), a store, restrooms, and other amenities.

-Carry water and snacks (preferably, high in protein snack) with you.
+Carry water and snacks (preferably, high in protein snacks) with you.

 The road connecting the two park areas is no joke.
 Exercise caution, drive slowly and stop only in designated areas.

 Cell phone service is limited or non-existed.
 I recommend picking up a map in one of the Visitor’s Center.
-Signage is excellent inside the park.
+The signage is excellent inside the park.

 WI-fi is available at the Grant Grove restaurant.